Cloud-native supercomputing is the next big thing in supercomputing, and it’s here today, ready to tackle the toughest HPC and AI workloads.

 “The UCF consortium of industry and academic leaders is creating the production-grade communication frameworks and open standards needed to enable the future for cloud-native supercomputing,” said Steve Poole, speaking in his role as director of the Unified Communication Framework, whose members include representatives from Arm, IBM, NVIDIA, U.S. national labs and U.S. universities.

 “Our tests show cloud-native supercomputers have the architectural efficiencies to lift supercomputers to the next level of HPC performance while enabling new security features,” said Dhabaleswar K. (DK) Panda, a professor of computer science and engineering at Ohio State and lead of its Network-Based Computing Laboratory.

 Learn More About Cloud-Native Supercomputers

-To learn more, check out our technical overview on cloud-native supercomputing.
+To learn more, check out the NVIDIA Technical Blog, as well as our technical overview on cloud-native supercomputing.
 You can also find more information online about the new system at the University of Cambridge and NVIDIA’s new cloud-native supercomputer.